birukmolla/safescript/README.md

 ## Acknowledgments

--`Requests for HTTP requests.`
+`Requests for HTTP requests.`
--`BeautifulSoup for HTML parsing.`
+`BeautifulSoup for HTML parsing.`
--`lxml for efficient XML and HTML processing.`
+`lxml for efficient XML and HTML processing.`

 ## Contact